maxxk/programming-languages/presentations/08-Denotational-semantics-example.md

 Location : identifier → MemoryBlock × Offset × Size

 Memory blocks are annotated with non-negative number (version).
 Version is increased at the time of the assignment.

 Classical intermediate representation: SSA  (static single assignment form).

 SSA defines mutable variables as a sequence of immutable values.

 Version : MemoryBlock × Offset × Size → N

 Local variables may be represented in terms of the separate memory block.

-# Построение статической семантики

-1. Вызовы функций заменяются на код функции с подстановкой значений переменных и выделением новой памяти под локальные переменные, или заменяется операторами множественного присваивания со специальными функциональными символами.
-2. Циклы `DO` с постоянными границами раскрываются.
-3. Циклы `DO WHILE` и условные операторы `IF` на верхнем уровне заменяются операторами присваивания со специальными функциональными символами.
+# Static formal semantics transformation

+1. Replace function calls with function code, substitute arguments, allocate memory for local variables.
+Simple functions can be replaced by "multiple-assignment" operators with special functional symbols.
+2. Unroll `DO` loops with constant boundaries.
+3. Replace `DO WHILE` loops and `IF` conditional operators with "multiple-assignment" operators.
-4. Идентификаторы заменяются на тройки MemoryBlock × Offset × N I₁ = f(I₂, ..., Iₙ)
+4. Replace identifiers with triples MemoryBlock × Offset × N I₁ = f(I₂, ..., Iₙ)

 (Location I₁, Version (Location I₁)+1) := f((Location I₂, Version(Location I₂)), ..., (Location Iₙ, Version(Location Iₙ)))

 Version[Location I₁] ← Version[Location I₁] + 1

-# Построение статическоДля локальных переменных выделяется специальный блок памяти.й семантики
-## Операторы множественного присваивания
+Local variables are stored in separate memory block.

+# Static formal semantics
+## Operator of multiple assignment and special functional symbol
 ```fortran
 IF ( f_temp1 .GT. thhgconv ) THEN
     htcarg1 = f_temp1 * fipnt + thhgconv * ( kf1 - fipnt )